kaibyao/sh-assignment/DISCUSSION.md

 * Might warrant fixing some of these if they turn out to be significantly problematic.

+^ UPDATE: In retrospect, this wasn't necessary as I was able to get everything working with existing packages (I did install some new ones, however).
+In a real production app I'd want to update these to the latest versions + test them before deploying.

 ### Fixed issues + improvements

 #### UI is basic, can be improved (done)